material-components/material-components-android/docs/components/NavigationRail.md

 </style>
 ```

-Or using a default style theme attribute, styles, and a theme overlay (themes
+Use a default style theme attribute, styles, and a theme overlay, which apply to
-all navigation rails but does not affect other components):
+all navigation rails but do not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">